Gaia

 Stage 1: Problem Discovery & Research

-Transform receipts from a disposable afterthought into an automated, sustainable, and insight-driven experience that is triggered the moment you tap to pay.”
+Transform receipts from disposable paper into an automated, sustainable, and insight-driven experience that activates the moment a purchase is made.

 Stage 2 · Design Strategy